arXiv/accessibility2024/source/presentations.md

 ### Breanne Kisselstein
 PhD Candidate, School of Integrative Plant Science, Plant Pathology and Plant-Microbe Biology Section, Cornell University.

 Breanne is passionate about the power of community for underrepresented students, and the need for better support systems for blind and deaf researchers.
-[Breanne's Linkedin](https://www.linkedin.com/in/breannekisselstein/)
+[Breanne's LinkedIn](https://www.linkedin.com/in/breannekisselstein/)

 ### Dr. Patrick Smyth
 Postdoctoral Fellow in Humanities Entrepreneurship at the Publics Lab, and Chief Learner at Iota School.

 Patrick is a blind hacker and programmer whose work focuses on citizen technology, critical infrastructure, accessibility, and technical pedagogy.
-[Patrick's homepage](https://smythp.com/index.html)
+[Patrick's Homepage](https://smythp.com/index.html)

+### Stacy Scott
+Accessibility Office, Taylor & Francis; Chair, Accessibility Action Group of The Publishers Association; Member, Learned Publishing board for the Association of Learned, Professional and Society Publishers (ALPSP).

+In her work as a researcher and in publishing, Stacy is committed to breaking down barriers and improving the availability of accessible education.
+She seeks to promote and realize her ‘raison d’être’ – "a world that is born-accessible and truly inclusive for all."
+[Stacy's LinkedIn](https://www.linkedin.com/in/stacy-scott-b7552737/)

 ## Discussion
 Use this discussion panel to say hi and ask questions about the presentations.
 Can't comment?
 See [instructions](getting-started.md) for logging in with github.